Vietnam asks China to withdraw missiles from South China Sea

-HANOI, Vietnam (AP) - Vietnam has requested China to withdraw its military equipment from South China Sea outposts, saying their deployment seriously violates Hanoi's sovereignty, increases tension and destabilizes the regional situation.
+HANOI, Vietnam (AP) - Vietnam has requested that China withdraw its military equipment from South China Sea outposts, saying its deployment seriously violates Hanoi's sovereignty, increases tension and destabilizes the region.

-The comments came after CNBC reported last week that China had installed anti-ship cruise missiles and surface-to-air missile systems on three outposts in the contested Spratly Islands, which are also claimed by Vietnam, among others.
+CNBC reported last week that China has installed anti-ship cruise missiles and surface-to-air missile systems on three outposts in the contested Spratly Islands which are also claimed by Vietnam, among others.

 Foreign Ministry spokeswoman Le Thi Thu Hang said in a statement that Vietnam has sufficient legal basis and historical evidence to affirm its sovereignty over the Spratlys and the Paracels in the South China Sea.

+"If up to now, the government still has not confirmed the presence of a foreign country's missiles in one of our islands, we may have a serious national security problem," Lacson said in a statement.

+Philippine President Rodrigo Duterte has backed away from his predecessor's vocal criticism of China's expansionist moves in the disputed waters and reached out to China for trade and investment.

-Chinese Foreign Ministry spokeswoman Hua Chunying said Friday "peaceful constructions and deployed defensive facilities" aimed to "meet the need of safeguarding national sovereignty and security, which is also the right of a sovereign state."
+Chinese foreign ministry spokeswoman Hua Chunying said Friday that "peaceful constructions and deployed defensive facilities" were aimed to "meet the need of safeguarding national sovereignty and security, which is also the right of a sovereign state."

 Hua denied such work constituted militarization and accused the U.S. of increasing military tensions in the area, adding that "they should be prepared for the consequences."